Spectral decomposition of atomic structures in heterogeneous cryo-EM: Numerical experiments

-Just as in the numerical experiment in subsection \ref{subsec: example 2d}, we assume that we have a low-dimension representation of the 3D volumes associated to the particles, i.e. Assumption \ref{assumption: low-dimension reconstruction}.
+Just as in the numerical experiments in subsection \ref{subsec: example 2d}, we assume that we have a low-dimension representation of the 3D volumes associated to the particles (Assumption \ref{assumption: low-dimension reconstruction}).
 In this case, these low-dimension representations are the density volumes \eqref{image density 3d struct} associated to each particle, evaluated in a 3D voxel grid of size $16\times 16 \times 16$.
-With these low-dimension representation of the 3D volumes $\{ U_i\}_{i=1}^{4000} \subset \R^{16\times 16\times 16}$, we construct a weighted graph with weights given by \eqref{graph weights numerical exper}, in this case with $\sigma = 80$.
-Then, we have constructed the normalized graph Laplacian matrix associated to the above graph, and computed the eigenvectors associated to the 10 smallest eigenvalues.
-In this case, we have chosen only 10 eigenvectors because the dynamics of the structure seem to be simpler than in the two-dimensional example.
-Recall that in the two-dimensional experiment, the structure has three degrees of freedom, whereas here, we have a molecular trajectory, so the underlying manifold of conformations $\mathcal{M}$ is expected to be one-dimensional (see figure \ref{fig: eigenvec 3d} for a representation of some of the eigenvectors).
+In the experiments presented in subsection \ref{subsubsec: example 3d 2}, we have also run the experiment using higher resolution representations to construct the graph Laplacian, but the results seem to be similar.
+In order to simulate possible inaccuracies in the low-dimension representation, we have added different levels of noise to the low-resolution volumes (see Tables \ref{talbe: expermients 1} and \ref{talbe: expermients 2}).
+With these low-dimension representation of the 3D volumes $\{ U_i\}_{i=1}^{4000} \subset \R^{16\times 16\times 16}$, we construct a weighted graph with weights given by \eqref{graph weights numerical exper}, with $\sigma$ proportional to the noise.
+Then, we have constructed the normalised graph Laplacian matrix associated to the above graph, and computed the eigenvectors associated to the 10 smallest eigenvalues.
 In the molecular trajectory, we also observe high-frequency vibrations of the atoms, however, by keeping the number of eigenvectors rather small in the spectral decomposition, we are not recovering these vibrations (see Remark \ref{rmk: high ferquencies}).

 Following subsection \ref{subsec: approx spectr decomp}, we construct the rotation angles for each particle as a linear combination of the 10 first eigenvectors, i.e.